Are you tired of relying on platforms like Substack to run your paid newsletter?

 Step 4: Create a Paid Email Subscription Plan and Sign Up Page

-Now that you’ve set up the plugin, it’s time to create a paid subscription plan that your users can join.
-To do this, you’ll need to create a membership level in MemberPress.
+Now that you’ve got the plugin all set up, it’s time to create the actual paid subscription plan that people can sign up for.
+To do this, you’ll need to create a “membership level” in MemberPress.

 Simply navigate to MemberPress » Memberships and click the ‘Add New’ button.